VirtoCommerce/vc-module-demo-customer-segments/README.md

 # vc-module-demo-customer-segments
-Add customer segments functionality to VirtoCommerce platform
+This module adds the customer segments functionality to VirtoCommerce platform.